By Alan Earls

 The problem with SAN, says Rankine, is that it duplicates existing infrastructure for the sake of performance -- and usually adds enormous complexity.
 "There are few heterogeneous SAN solutions that involve less than 5-7 vendors and many have 10 or more," he says.
 Couple that with the extreme shortage of storage-literate professionals, and you have a real problem.

 By contrast, argues Rankine, alternatives like Gigabit Ethernet, while arguably less efficient, offer reasonable performance using familiar technology.
-"The world is already wired for
+"The world is already wired for TCP/IP, and there are lots of people with Cisco skill sets around," he says.

 Will SANs become obsolete?
 For most applications, yes, says Rankine.
 "I don't want to create a panic," he says, "but I think by 2003 or so, this will be pretty evident."